abdusco/abdus.dev/src/posts/checking-executable-exists-in-path-using-node/index.md

 A faster solution is to check if `pwsh.exe` exists in `PATH`.
 There's a pre-made solution for this, as with anything, called [hasbin](https://github.com/springernature/hasbin) but it's quite old and uses external dependencies for async operations that are native to modern JS.

-The function builds a list of paths for the executable under all directories in `PATH` and checks if any of them exists and returns the first result.
+`binExists` function builds a list of paths for the executable under all directories in `PATH` and checks if any of them exists and returns the first result.

 One edge case is that Windows has no concept of executable flag like UNIX.
 Instead it uses `PATHEXT` environment variable to determine if a file can be executed in a shell.
 It's a set of extensions that declares what can be executed.
 On my PC, `PATHEXT` content is

 ```